VTwin90/Milestone-1-Portfolio/README.md

 ### **Frameworks, Libraries & Programs**

 * [Bootstrap](https://getbootstrap.com/ "Bootstrap") - used to create the layout of the project.
-* [Figma](https://www.figma.com/ "Figma") - used to create the project's wireframes, designs and logo.
+* [Figma](https://www.figma.com/ "Figma") - used to create the projects wireframes, designs and logo.
 * [Gitpod](https://www.gitpod.io/ "Gitpod") - used to develop the website.
 * [GitHub](https://github.com/ "GitHub") - used to host the project.
 * [Git](https://git-scm.com/) -used for version control.